acemonstertoys/bylaws/AMTBylaws.md

 Any person may serve as an officer of this corporation.
-Officers shall be elected by the board of directors, at any time, and each officer shall hold office until he or she resigns, is removed, or is otherwise disqualified to serve, or until his or her successor shall be elected and qualified, whichever occurs first.
+Officers shall be elected by the board of directors, at any time, and each officer shall hold office until he, she or they resigns, is removed, or is otherwise disqualified to serve, or until his, her or their successor shall be elected and qualified, whichever occurs first.

 SECTION 3.
 SUBORDINATE OFFICERS